Tingidae

 - Tingidae's instance of is recorded as taxon[3].

-- Tingidae's taxon name is recorded as Tingidae[7].
+- Tingidae's scientific name is Tingidae[6].

 - Tingidae's Commons category is recorded as Tingidae[7].